tdilauro/Simplified-wiki/OPDS-For-Library-Patrons.md

 | since     | Date when the availability state changed to the current state. | ISO 8601 date | No value |
 | until     | Date when the availability state is expected to change again. | ISO 8601 date | No value |

-The `opds:availability` tag is OPTIONAL.
+The `opds:availability` element is OPTIONAL.
 If it's not present, an OPDS client MUST assume that the resource at the other end of the `atom:link` is currently available.

 ### `opds:state` - Can I have this book?

-The `opds:state` attribute is REQUIRED for an `opds:availability` tag.
+The `opds:state` attribute is REQUIRED for an `opds:availability` element.

 These values are defined for `opds:state`: